leopoldblog/leopoldblog.github.io/_posts/2024-01-08-LLMs-Agents.md

     - task planner to select models available in HuggingFace platform
       - according to the model descriptions and summarize the response based on the execution results.

+## Challenges

+* **Finite context length**
+  * Although vector stores and retrieval can provide access to a larger knowledge pool, their representation power is not as powerful as full attention.
+* **Challenges in long-term planning and task decomposition**
+  * LLMs struggle to adjust plans when faced with unexpected errors
+* **Reliability of natural language interface**
+  * LLMs may make formatting errors and occasionally exhibit rebellious behavior (e.g. refuse to follow an instruction).

 ## References

 Weng, Lilian.
 (Jun 2023).
 LLM-powered Autonomous Agents".
 Lil’Log. https://lilianweng.github.io/posts/2023-06-23-agent/.